COLUMBIA, S.C. (AP) -- The Palmetto State has its own high-profile, highly ranked rivalry showdown in the Southeast this weekend.

-Sixth-ranked Clemson will visit No. 10 South Carolina on Saturday night with title implications, spice and state rivalry drama.
+Sixth-ranked Clemson will take on No. 10 South Carolina with title implications, spice and state rivalry drama.

 The Tigers (10-1) and Gamecocks (9-2) hope to show they each belong in a BCS game.